-1) Repair and Service Centers for Apple Products (iCare

-Recognizing the limited number of Apple-certified repair and service centers in Thailand, the Company took proactive steps in 2012.
+(1) Repair and Service Centers for Apple Products (iCare) - Recognizing the limited number of Apple-certified repair and service centers in Thailand, the Company took proactive steps in 2012.
 It entered into an Apple Authorized Service Provider agreement with Apple South Asia (Thailand) Co., Ltd., and established repair and service center under the brand "iCare".
 These centers offer repair services for Apple-branded products, both under warranty and no warranty.
 This strategic move aimed to assure customers who purchase Apple products from the Company of accessible and reliable after-sales service.

-Currently, the Company operates 39 iCare centers, holding the distinction of being the operator with the largest number of Apple-certified iCare service centers in Thailand. iCare provides repair services for various Apple products, including iPod, iPhone, iPad, iMac, MacBook, Beats, and other Apple-branded products, addressing damaged caused by either manufacturer defects or customer usage.
+Currently, the Company operates 41 iCare centers, holding the distinction of being the operator with the largest number of Apple-certified iCare service centers in Thailand. iCare provides repair services for various Apple products, including iPod, iPhone, iPad, iMac, MacBook, Beats, and other Apple-branded products, addressing damaged caused by either manufacturer defects or customer usage.

 For products still within the warranty period, Apple covers the cost of repairs or replacement, along with compensation the Company for service fees.
 For products outside the warranty duration, the Company can efficiently repair or replace items for customers, charging only for spare parts and service fees directly.
 This approach ensures customer convenience and swift service.
-Moreover, the Company extends the warranty period of Apple products by acting as a reseller for Apple-Care+ (Apple Care Plus) insurance, offering an additional layer of coverage and peace of mind for customers.
+Moreover, the Company extends the warranty period of Apple products by acting as a reseller for AppleCare+ (Apple Care Plus) insurance.
+It can provide maximum protection for Apple products.

 To enhance service points and provide more comprehensive repairs, the Company, as an Apple Authorized Reseller, has elevated its stores to become Apple Premium Partners (APP).
-This transformation aligns with the concept of One Stop Service, positioning the stores as Apple Premium Partners (APP) with a focus on being a one-stop destination for sales, consultation, and post-sales services.
-Currently, there are a total of 6 APP stores.
+This transformation aligns with the concept of One Stop Service, positioning the stores as Apple Premium Partners (APP) with a focus on being a one-stop destination for sales, consultation, and after-sales services.
+Currently, there are a total of 12 APP stores.